PDF to DOC Conversion Explained

 Pros:

-- Editability: Text, margins, and layouts become fully editable.
+- Editability: Text, margins, and fonts become fully editable in a familiar word processor.

 Cons:

-- Font Substitution: If the .PDF uses embedded fonts that are not installed on your computer, the .DOC file will substitute them, altering the document's appearance.
+- Font Substitution: If the .PDF uses embedded fonts that are not installed on your system, the word processor will substitute them, altering the document's appearance.

-- File Size: Legacy .DOC files are uncompressed binary files, which can result in larger file sizes compared to modern formats.
+- File Size: .DOC is an uncompressed binary format, often resulting in larger file sizes compared to modern zipped XML formats.

 Conversion Difficulties & Why Convert.Guru